 - Up to $50, but only if a $40 fee has been in effect for at least 24 months.
 Any nonvoted fee higher than $40 is subject to potential referendum, as provided in RCW 36.73.065(6).

-Any license fees over these amounts, up to $100, must be approved by a simple majority of voters.
-However, voters have rejected these measures almost every time.
-The only TBD to successfully pass a voted vehicle license fee is the Seattle TBD, whose voters approved a $60 fee increase in 2014 after rejecting a similar increase in 2011.
+Any license fees over these amounts, up to a maximum of $100, must be approved by a simple majority of voters.
+However, most jurisdictions have opted for the councilmanic (nonvoted) fees.
+The only TBD to successfully pass a voted vehicle license fee is the Seattle TBD, where voters approved a $60 fee increase in 2014 after rejecting a similar increase in 2011.
 A handful of other jurisdictions have attempted voted TBD license fees without success, including Bremerton, Burien, and Edmonds (all in 2009) and King County (in 2014).